zarqman/smart_assets/README.md

 In order to minimize the risks of long caching while using this gem, requests where the requested filename is mutated will set `Cache-Control: public,max-age=60`.

-This can configured in your environment files (or an initializer) using:
+This can configured in your environment files (or an initializer). `max-age` is in seconds.
+If you've configured apache or nginx to set Cache-Control, you may need to ensure that configuration doesn't override this.

     config.smart_assets.cache_control = 'public,max-age=60'

-`max-age` is in seconds.
 Caching by browsers and proxies can be disabled entirely with:

     config.smart_assets.cache_control = 'max-age=0,no-cache,no-store'